 The drive to Vegas is hot.
-I’m afraid my car will give out on the side of the highway and then I’ll melt in the desert or cry until someone – some party bus or a group of white people – stop to help.
-I don’t want any of that to happen.
+I’m afraid my car will give out on the side of the highway and then I’ll melt in the desert or cry until some party bus filled with white people stops to help.
+I don’t want that to happen.
 I’m actually wearing makeup today.
 I turn my AC off and think about how much my car has been through.
 It wouldn’t give up on me now, but at the same time, I wouldn’t be surprised.

-Julia says we are having a spa day and I’m relieved.
-Cindy was being a dick about my dress not being “Vegas-appropriate,” so I don’t want to be turned away from clubs, which she and her boyfriend implied would happen.
+Julia says we are having a spa day and I’m relieved because Cindy was being a dick about my dress not being “Vegas-appropriate,” so I don’t want to be turned away from clubs, which she and her boyfriend implied would happen.
+I wear the dress anyways and feel cute as fuck.
 I meet up with Julia, Wendy, and some irrelevantly tall and skinny bitch at the spa.
-I pay $100 for a 50-minute massage session but what I really get out of it is a conversation with a woman named Anna, who’s been working in Vegas for maybe 14 years now.
+I pay $100 for a 50-minute massage session, but what I really get out of it is a conversation with a woman named Anna, who’s been working in Vegas for maybe 14 years now.
 She says, “Damn, I can’t believe it’s been 10 years.
 I used to be 23 too girl, now I’m 40.”
 I want to ask her if she has any life advice for me but don’t.
+She tells me about all the weird encounters she’s had and encourages me to move here.
+She talks about her mentally disabled son.
 She sighs a few times and says, “Life.”
 I say, “I know right?”
-She gives me a Swedish massage instead of a deep tissue massage so I should only be charged $75, but I like her enough to fork it all over.
+She gives me a Swedish massage instead of a deep tissue massage so I should only be charged $75, but I like her enough to fork over the difference.
 I guess that’s how they get you.

 The irrelevantly tall and skinny bitch drives off in her Mercedes.
 Julia, Wendy, and I go back to the Cosmo.
 We drink, walk around, shop, drink, and go to Nobu, where we spend $60 each eating tiny portions of Japanese-Peruvian food.
 We talk about how Nobu (the person, not the restaurant) is probably an asshole who spends all his time on a private island.
 Look at how much of a dick people are about Nobu (the restaurant, not the person).
 It’s the most expensive meal I’ve paid for in my life and I realize that’s really all I can say about it, which is how Vegas makes you feel in general.

-Julia realizes the irrelevantly tall and skinny bitch has stolen some of her money.
+Julia realizes the irrelevantly tall and skinny bitch has stolen $300 from her.
 We fall asleep to the movie Practical Magic and when I wake up, it’s already time to shower and check out.

-When Cindy hears I plan on leaving around 4 p.m., she laughs and tells me I’ll hit traffic, so it’s best to go early or late.
-I make the executive decision to go late because yolo.
+I make the executive decision to leave late because yolo.
 We’re back to balling on a budget, so we get Panda Express for lunch and then window shop around the Venetian all day.
 We walk, sit, talk, laugh, walk, sit, walk, sit, talk, and laugh.
-It’s my first time meeting Wendy and it’s been months since I’ve seen Julia but we are a good group and we make plans to meet up by the time we’re all 26, so we can live in New York together.
+It’s my first time meeting Wendy and it’s been months since I’ve seen Julia, but we are a good group and we make plans to meet up by the time we’re all 26, so we can live in New York together.
 Wendy will be a lawyer, I’ll be a writer, and Julia will be whatever the fuck she wants to be.

 We gamble a bit and lose a lot of money.
 I say, next time I’ll be more prepared.
-We bet on red, then black, then black and red, and then 23 multiple times because that’s how old Wendy will be turning soon and that’s the reason she’s here.
-Wendy is moving to Durham and I’m so amused by our missing each other.
+We bet on red, then black, then black and red, and then 23 multiple times because that’s how old Julia and I are and how old Wendy will be turning soon and that’s the reason she’s here.
+Wendy is moving to Durham for law school and I’m so amused at our missing each other.

 I drop them off at the airport around 8 p.m. and head home.
 An hour-and-a-half outside of L.A.
 I bypass a stretch of ridiculous traffic by taking a side road through some side city and the moon is so full.
-I put my windows down and sing really loud.
+I put my windows down and sing loudly.
 I call Stephanie a few times but connection keeps dying.
+I take a wrong turn and go back down the stretch of ridiculous traffic on the opposite side of the highway, and then bypass the traffic again.
 I think about my grandma and family.
 I feel good about my life and my decisions.